ionutsoftware/openai-text-to-speech/README.md

 - **For developers:**
   - using wxpython 4.2.1;
   - added a function to create input text fields with  the boolean multiline, to do multi-lineal or not multi lineal text fields.
+  - compiled with pyinstaller version 6.2.0
+  - used python 3.11.5
 ## Bug Tracking:
 - **version 1.0:**